FIRE ECOLOGY AND WHAT HAPPENS AFTER FOREST FIRES

 When gaps are opened in the canopy, some, like pine grass, get access to more sunlight and respond by flowering.
 When brush is cleared from the understory and gaps of bare soil are created, plants like fireweed readily colonize them with their lightweight, wind disseminated seeds.
 And sometimes, fire changes the composition of the soil itself, volatilizing nutrients like nitrogen.
 When this happens, plants like Lupines, which typically grow in nitrogen-deficient soils but are able to fix it, multiply quickly.

 Want to help us restore forests that have been destroyed by wildfires?
-Learn more about what we're doing to help and plant a tree in California today!
+Learn more about what we're doing to help and plant a tree for forest fire recovery today!

 We plant trees in 6 regions around the world.
 Want to choose where yours are planted?

 INFORMATION AND MORE DELIVERED RIGHT TO YOUR INBOX!